herrera-ignacio/architect-handbook/design-patterns/offline-concurrency/pessimistic-offline-lock/README.md

   2. Building a *lock manager* (a table that maps locks to owners).
   3. Defining procedures for a business transaction to use locks.

-* If you are using *Pessimistic Offline Lock* as a complement to *Optimistic Offlien Lock* you need to determine which record types to lock.
+* If you are using *Pessimistic Offline Lock* as a complement to *Optimistic Offline Lock* you need to determine which record types to lock.

 ### Lock Types